Hong Kong Housing Authority and Housing Department

 Misdeeds covered by the Marking Scheme

 To allow tenants a chance to rectify their bad habits, we have put in place a Warning System whereby written warning is issued to a tenant committing a misdeed of a less serious nature.
-Penalty points however will be allotted if he / she repeats the misdeed despite the warning.
-There are currently 12 misdeeds falling under this Warning System:
+The written warning will be valid for a period of two years from the date of commission of the misdeed.
+Penalty points will be allotted if the household ignores the written warning and repeats the same misdeed for the second time and onwards within the two years’ warning validity period.
+There are currently 11 misdeeds falling under this Warning System:

 Misdeeds that will be allotted points without warning